michaeldorner/instanceofBenchmark/README.md

-# instanceofbenchmark
+# instanceofBenchmark
-Bechmarking Java's instanceof and its alternatives
+> Bechmarking Java's instanceof and its alternatives